asdf2727/brainfuck_interpreter/README.md

 - [ ] use buffering for output to avoid using syscalls too many times
 - [ ] 1 syscall for stdin if you can (don't count on it)
 - [ ] use registers for variables where possible
-- [ ] don't use a je before optimised loops if loops are short
+- [x] don't use a je before optimised loops if loops are short
+- [x] skip calculating multiplier if no values depend on it
 - [ ] use xmm for additions if enough adds are close together (preferably alligned)

 # RANT 1